TerraformProject/AWS_Terraform_Project/Implemented_Modules/Networking/Loadbalancer-Module/Module-Manual-Loadbalancer-Module.md

     subnet_id = "" # Subnet ID to use in the subnet mapping
-    new_subnet_key = "" # Module Key that reference the subnets created below for the subnet mapping allocation_id = "" # The allocation ID of the Elastic IP (EIP) address to use for the subnet mapping private_ipv4_address = "" # The prive IPv4 address, within the subnet, to assign to an internal facing load balancer ipv6_address = "" # The IPv6 address, within the subnet, to assign to the internet facing load balancer }
+    new_subnet_key = "" # Module Key that reference the subnets created below for the subnet mapping allocation_id = "" # The allocation ID of the Elastic IP (EIP) address to use for the subnet mapping private_ipv4_address = "" # The privat IPv4 address, within the subnet, to assign to an internal facing load balancer ipv6_address = "" # The IPv6 address, within the subnet, to assign to the internet facing load balancer }
   #-----------------------------------------#